 Attempts at Using Small Kitchen Gadgetry

 Being an Instant Pot fanatic, also tried to convert this recipe to an Instant Pot recipe.
-However, after several unsuccessful attempts, I could not achieve the same amazing flavour that the skillet recipe possesses.
-As much as I love my Instant Pot, flavour is my first priority, so I decided that cast iron would just have to do (I actually love cooking with cast iron, too, so I'm not doing this begrudgingly).
+However, after several unsuccessful attempts, I could not achieve the same amazing flavor that the skillet recipe possesses.
+As much as I love my Instant Pot, flavor is my first priority, so I decided that cast iron would just have to do (I actually love cooking with cast iron, too, so I'm not doing this begrudgingly).

-The original recipe calls for jumbo shrimp; however, as I prefer a higher quantity of shrimp, I use a 700g (about 1.5 lbs) bag of large, frozen shrimp.
+The original recipe calls for jumbo shrimp; however, as I prefer a higher quantity of shrimp, I use a 700g (about 1.5 pound) bag of large, frozen shrimp.
 I thaw them overnight and then peel, wash and remove their tails.
 I season them with sea salt and freshly ground black pepper - feel free to season them to your own taste.

 I've also tested this recipe using frozen broccoli and it turned out well.
 I just threw them into the skillet frozen and cooked them as described below, just for a minute or two longer.

 Once the broccoli is in the skillet, cover the skillet with a lid and sauté until the broccoli is fork tender, about 5-7 minutes or a bit longer if cooking from frozen.
 If the skillet gets too dry while the broccoli are cooking, either add a bit more extra virgin olive oil or the juices from the resting shrimp.
 I carefully tip the plate the shrimp are resting on so that the juices pour into the pan.